 The Daintree Rainforest is one of the world’s oldest and most significant rainforests.

 It is so impressive that Sir David Attenborough has described it as “the most extraordinary place on earth”.
 Home to the only place in the world where the rainforest meets the reef, this beautiful and unique Queensland destination is a must-see for anyone who enjoys immersing themselves in nature.
 The Daintree is also the perfect spot to learn more about the rainforest from the Kuku Yalanji people, the First Nations inhabitants who have lived here for more than 50,000 years.
-Kick-off your holiday in Cairns and discover lush rainforests full of tumbling waterfalls, secluded gorges, animals such as cassowaries, tree kangaroos, crocodiles, colourful birds, and more than 200 hundred species of butterflies on our tours and holidays in the Daintree.
+Kick-off your holiday in Cairns and discover lush rainforests full of tumbling waterfalls, secluded gorges, animals such as cassowaries, tree kangaroos, crocodiles, colorful birds, and more than 200 hundred species of butterflies on our tours and holidays in the Daintree.
 Cross the Daintree River on a cable ferry with your leader and drive to Cape Tribulation, named by James Cook in 1770 after his ship hit a reef northeast of the Cape, where you’ll discover the incredible diversity this region has to offer.

-Our Daintree Tours
+Our Daintree tours

 If you are unable to be vaccinated for medical reasons, you may apply for an exemption.
 Exemptions will be assessed on a case-by-case basis.
 To apply, you must provide a medical certificate from a medical professional.